Editorial and Publishing Policies of the Journal of Neurosurgery Publishing Group

 - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-Corresponding Author: The corresponding author is guarantor for the integrity of the study and manuscript and represents all authors when dealing with the editor and staff members of the JNSPG.
-During the peer review process, this person is responsible for communicating to all authors the reviewers’ comments and, if a revision is requested, ensuring that all authors approve all revised versions prior to resubmission.
-If the manuscript is accepted, the corresponding author will be asked to respond to questions arising during the editing and composition of the manuscript, and to approve page proofs prior to publication.
+Corresponding Author: The corresponding author is responsible for the integrity of the manuscript and represents all authors when communicating with the JNSPG Editors and Staff.
+During the peer review process, this person is responsible for sharing Reviewers’ comments and acquiring consensus from all authors for revisions and resubmissions.
+If the manuscript is accepted, the corresponding author must respond to questions and approve page proofs prior to publication.

-Contributors: Some persons contribute to a study or to writing the results but do not fulfill all the criteria for authorship.
+Contributors: Some individuals contribute to a study or manuscript but do not fulfill all the criteria for authorship.
 Examples include program directors, healthcare professionals, lab technicians, data collectors, and medical editors.
-These individuals and the part they play in the project should be mentioned in the manuscript section entitled “Acknowledgments.”
-For some papers on large studies, there may be a host of persons who made substantial contributions to a particular study but did not actively take part in writing the paper.
-These persons can be represented by a group name in the last position of the author listing (on the title page, but not in the submission system), and named separately in an Appendix; MEDLINE will list these persons in PubMed as collaborators, the corresponding author must communicate this to the JNSPG.
+These individuals and their contribution to the manuscript should be mentioned in the Acknowledgments section of the manuscript.
+For large studies, there may be an extensive list of contributors.
+These persons can be represented by a group name in the last position of the author listing (on the title page, but not in the submission system), and named separately in an in-text Appendix.
+If these individuals should be indexed in PubMed as collaborators, the corresponding author must communicate this to the JNSPG.

 Studies Involving Humans

 All interventional clinical trials described in manuscripts should be registered in accordance with the International Committee of Medical Journal Editors (ICMJE).
-A study is considered an interventional clinical trial if it is a prospective research study in which people are assigned to a health-related intervention to study the relationship between that interventionand a health outcome.
+A study is considered an interventional clinical trial if it is a prospective research study in which participants are assigned to a health-related intervention to study the relationship between that intervention and a health outcome.
 For the JNSPG to accept manuscripts for review, clinical trials must be registered before patient enrollment.
-We do not endorse a particular trial registry, but the one chosen should provide at a minimum, the 24-item trial registration dataset outlined by the World Health Organization and the ICMJE (https://prsinfo.clinicaltrials.gov/trainTrainer/WHO-ICMJE-ClinTrialsgov-Cross-Ref.pdf).
+We do not endorse a particular trial registry, but the one chosen should provide at a minimum, the 24-item trial registration data set outlined by the World Health Organization and the ICMJE.

 In general, no images, names or coding letters/numbers, or detailed data that can lead to identification of patients or healthy volunteers are included in JNSPG articles or in material submitted for ancillary publication online.
 On occasion, recognizable images or other identifiable data are integral components of an article.
-In such cases, written approval must be obtained from the study participant or, in the case of a minor or deceased participant, from the guardian or next of kin, respectively, to publish the identifiable information.
+In such cases, written approval must be obtained from the study participant or, in the case of a minor or deceased participant, from the parent, guardian, or next of kin, respectively, to publish the identifiable information.

 Studies Involving Animals

-The care and use of animals in laboratory investigations reported in JNSPG journals must be humane and comply with the guidelines established in the Guide for the Care and Use of Laboratory Animal, 8th edition (Institute for Laboratory Animal Research, National Research Council.
+The care and use of animals in laboratory investigations reported in JNSPG journals must be humane and comply with the guidelines established in the Guide for the Care and Use of Laboratory Animals: Eighth Edition (Institute for Laboratory Animal Research, National Research Council.
 Washington, DC: National Academies Press, 2011; available online at https://grants.nih.gov/grants/olaw/guide-for-the-care-and-use-of-laboratory-animals.pdf) and with federal, state, and local laws and regulations.
 Approval of the study protocol by the local institutional animal care and use committee (IACUC) must be obtained before commencement of all experiments.

 Studies Involving Recombinant DNA

 When preparing their manuscript, authors should follow reporting requirements specific to their subject matter.
 Requirement guidelines can be accessed via the EQUATOR Network website.
-Examples include CONSORT (randomized clinical trials), PRISMA (systematic reviews and/or meta-analyses), MOOSE (meta-analyses of observational studies in epidemiology), STROBE (observational research), CARE (case reports), STARD (diagnostic/prognostic studies), CHEERS (economic evaluations), and ARRIVE (preclinical animal studies).
-At the time of submission, authors should submit the appropriate checklist with their paper.
+Examples include CONSORT (randomized controlled trials), PRISMA (systematic reviews and/or meta-analyses), MOOSE (meta-analyses of observational studies in epidemiology), STROBE (observational research), STARD (diagnostic/prognostic studies), CHEERS (economic evaluations), and ARRIVE (preclinical animal studies).
+At the time of submission, authors should upload the appropriate checklist with their paper.